mactul/powermake/README.md

 PowerMake does the opposite.
 You write a python script, you do whatever you like in this script and you call PowerMake functions to help you compile your code.
 This gives you complete control; you can retrieve files from the web, read and write files, and even train a Neural Network if you want, and at any time you can use Powermake functions to help you in your compilation journey.

-This also mean that the philosophy is completely different than in tool like make.
+This also means that the philosophy is completely different than in tool like make.
 When you read a GNU Makefile, you start at the end, the final target and you read each target dependency recursively before executing the task.
 In a GNU Makefile, the order of each target doesn't reflect at all the order of execution.